 This field should contain SOQL condition syntax.

 We've already shown you how to generate the document by creating the custom Action.
-But you also have the option to create a shortcut in the form of a custom "Quick Action".
+But you also have the option to create a shortcut in the form of a custom Quick Action.
 It will automatically run the document generation without requiring any further user input.

 Here is what you should do:

-Once that Action is clicked Maven Documents immediately starts generating your document based on the "Button Configuration" record that contains that Action Name.
+Once that Action is clicked, Maven Documents immediately starts generating your document based on the Button Configuration record that contains that Action Name.

 The Action Name should not have any spaces, so ensure to input the Action API Name and not the Action Label.

-Once you select the "Generate Document" Action, Maven Documents sorts Document Templates based on the Sort Order numbers.
+Once you select the Generate Document Action, Maven Documents sorts the Document Templates based on the Sort Order numbers.
 This field accepts integers.

 If no number is provided, sorting is based on the Document Template names.

-If the "Reuse File" checkbox is selected, the generated document (as a Content Version) reuses an existing Content Document record, if one exists.
+If the Reuse File checkbox is selected, the generated document (as a Content Version) reuses an existing Content Document record, if one exists.
 Otherwise, a new Content Document and Content Version are created each time you generate a document.

-By marking the checkbox you are disabling the preview of the document after the generation process is ended.
+By marking the checkbox, you are disabling the preview of the document after the generation process is complete.
 You’ll still see a green toast message upon successful generation, but the document preview will not be displayed.
-You will find the generated document in the "Notes and Attachments" related list on the corresponding record.
+You will find the generated document in the Notes and Attachments related list on the corresponding record.

-In this field, you can place the email addresses of users who will have "Edit" access to the generated file on OneDrive.
-For others, the file will be in the "Read Only" mode.
-The link to the file can be found in the corresponding "Document Request" record.
-On OneDrive, you can see how it looks in the "Manage Access" setting of the file.
+In this field, you can place the email addresses of users who will have Edit access to the generated file on Google or OneDrive.
+For others, the file will be in read-only mode.
+The link to the file can be found in the corresponding Document Request record.
+On the Drive, you can see how it looks in the Manage Access setting of the file.

-In this field, you can place the email addresses of users who will have the "View" access to the generated file on OneDrive.
-The link to the file can be found in the corresponding "Document Request" record.
-On OneDrive, you can see how it looks in the "Manage Access" setting of the file.
+In this field, you can place the email addresses of users who will have View access to the generated file on Google or OneDrive.
+The link to the file can be found in the corresponding Document Request record.
+On the Drive, you can see how it looks in the Manage Access setting of the file.

 - Emails in the lists are separated by a comma.

-- If sharing fails for any of the listed email addresses, those emails are displayed in the "Failed_Document_User_Edit_URL__c" or "Failed_Document_User_View_URL__c" field on the respective Document Request.
+- If sharing fails for any of the listed email addresses, those emails are displayed in the Failed_Document_User_Edit_URL__c or Failed_Document_User_View_URL__c field on the respective Document Request.

-- Having value in one of the "Share User Edit List" or "Share User View List" fields or having the "Create Shareable Edit Link" or "Create Shareable View Link" checkbox marked is the prerequisite for the "After Merge Preview" option of the OneDrive file.
+Having value in one of the Share User Edit List or Share User View List fields or having the Create Shareable Edit Link, Create Shareable View Link, Create Organization Edit Link, or Create Organization View Link checkbox marked is the prerequisite for the After Merge Preview option.
 If you don't have any of them populated, the generation process will not even start: the validation error is thrown.

 We summarized the information on sharing access in the table below.

-Field | Shared with | Preview |
+| Field | Shared with | Azure templates preview | Google templates preview |

-Create Shareable Edit Link | Anyone with the link can edit | In the Salesforce pop-up window |
+| Create Shareable Edit Link | Anyone with the link can edit | In the Salesforce pop-up window | In the Salesforce pop-up window |

-Create Shareable View Link | Anyone with the link can view | In the Salesforce pop-up window |
+| Create Shareable View Link | Anyone with the link can view | In the Salesforce pop-up window | In the Salesforce pop-up window |

 Using these 4 options, you can tailor access to the generated file according to your preferences and security policies.